schoolofmarkets/schoolofmarkets.github.io/courses.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: <strong>Cloud based 24/7 learning<span class="light"><br></span></strong><span
+  headline: <strong>Learn tough stuff from anywhere<span class="light"><br></span></strong><span
-    class="light">Carry the course everywhere on your Mobile.</span>
+    class="light">Anyplace, anytime, always on your device!</span>
-  content: 'You can view the entire course for unlimited number of times, through
-    your mobile.<br><span style="text-decoration: underline;">Yes, you read it right.
-    No Strings Attached!</span><br><br><em>We''re all about affordable education, and making College students Financially Independent is our Motto of the year 2020!</em>'
+  content: 'As always,<br><span style="text-decoration: underline;">
+    No Strings Attached!</span><br><br><em>We have only one motto, and that is anything but overcharging for Education.</em>'
   media:
     image: "/uploads/2019/12/12/Trade & Invest from the Right Age-4.png"
     alt_text: Learn on the go
 - template: 1-column-text
   block: one-column-1
   headline: How do I clear my Doubts?
-  content: We did a completely structured course, with quizzes too which would make
-    sure no doubts come up.
-Despite that, if you ever have any doubt, you can get it cleared over call/text/TeamViewer anytime, all-time!
+  content: We did a very detailed course, with live examples and plenty of charting, analysis and commentary which would make sure no doubts come up.
+Despite that, if you ever have any doubt, you can get
+    it cleared over call/text/TeamViewer anytime, all-time! <br>
+    (Funny thing, people ask if this is for a price...
+C'mon people!
+We're here just to help each other out.)
 - template: content-feature
   block: feature-1
   media_alignment: Right